SidneyHollingsworth/kickstarter-analysis/README.md

 #### Conclusion: Outcomes based on Goals

--
+-  Less Than 1000 and 1000 to 4999 recommended
+-  Such a small sample size for campaigns with a goal greater than X, wouldn't feel comfortable recommending

+## Challenges and Limitations

 #### Challenges Encountered:

-- Difficulties encountered when performing my analysis included human error, namely typos in my excel formulas, and having to convert [name timestamp] to data type more manageable.
+- Difficulties encountered when performing my analysis included human error, namely typos in my excel formulas, and having to convert provided Unix Timestamp to a data type more manageable.
 Human error was overcome by very carefully reviewing all formulas.
-To convert [name timestamp], I used [formula].[how they were overcome.]
+To convert Unix Timestamp, I used '=(((J2/60)/60)/24)+DATE(1970,1,1)'.

 ### Dataset limitations

-It's important to note that this analysis is quite limited and my conclusions lack validity in application.
+It's important to note that this analysis is quite limited and my conclusions lack confident reliability in application.
 This project was particularly challenging to me as per the many unknowns and lack of provided context.
 As a former Marketing Data Analyst, campaign launch date is of lesser importance than messaging, audience segmentation and tactics.
 - Assumes quality and tactics of all campaigns held equal.
 - Small sample size amongst campaigns with larger goal.
 For example, there were x campaigns with a goal between x and y and z campaigns greater than v.
 - Assumption made about different currencies; not sure if goal and outcome data was already converted to dollars
 - Outcome of campaigns categorical rather than analysized by difference of pledged from goal

-#### Recommended Further Analysis
+## Recommended Further Analysis

 - [possible tables and/or graphs that we could create]